 It might sound weird, but your period has its own little rainbow of colors.
 Menstruation can range from classic crimson red to brown, black or blue (blue?!
 I know).
 It can be super confusing and even a little scary when you see a color you’re not expecting ~down there~ but fear not – there’s an explanation for all the shades of your period and the causes are almost always harmless.

-Read on to find out more about the different colors of your period and what they mean.
+Read on to find out more about the different colors of your period and what they mean (and feel free to browse our range of menstruation panties if you'd like a little extra protection from menstrual leaks, odor, and moisture).

 As you may know, period blood is different than the kind of blood that would come from a scraped knee or a papercut.
 Since it’s mixed with your uterine lining, the color isn’t quite as bright as your papercut blood and ends up more of a fresh cranberry red.
 When your period blood is this color, it means this is the freshest blood your uterus is shedding.